2025 NECV Presentations

 Explore successful cross-program collaboration, culturally responsive engagement, and effective outreach with limited resources.
 Using practical examples, attendees will learn how to integrate diverse volunteer programs including Master Food Preserver, Master Gardener, and nutrition into cohesive community-driven efforts.

-This is crucial for enhancing community resilience and inclusivity by building stronger collaborations and strengthening relationships between volunteer programs to amplify community outreach.
-Promoting cultural understanding by fostering an environment where all community members feel valued and included in volunteer initiatives.
+This is crucial for enhancing community resilience and inclusivity by building stronger collaborations, strengthening relationships between volunteer programs to amplify community outreach.
+Promoting cultural understanding with fostering an environment where all community members feel valued and included in volunteer initiatives.
 Attendees will be equipped with actionable strategies to foster collaborative, culturally responsive, and efficient volunteer engagement models.

 For two decades, Minnesota 4-H has provided annual training to volunteers, youth, and community members, aiming to enhance the 4-H program’s quality through timely and relevant youth worker training and developmental experiences.
 Each year, the training centers on a specific topic to promote volunteer success and address statewide priorities.
 Utilizing a train-the-trainer model, staff facilitators are oriented to peer-reviewed resources, promotional packages, and curriculum materials.
 This model has evolved to incorporate diverse delivery strategies, catering to the varying capacities of staff and designed to meet local volunteer needs.